-Diegetic is a term probably only those in the filmmaking business have heard of, but if you have landed here is probably because you want to know about its definition too.
+Diegetic is a term probably only those in the filmmaking business have heard of, but if you have landed here it probably is because you want to know about the definition of diegetic sounds too.

 The term comes from the Greek word diegesis, which translates to narration or narrative.
 No surprise here, as any kind of sound is there to add something to the story.
 Sound effects, for example, as little as they seem, play a huge role in movies and series.
 Even sound effects such as rain or wind are considered diegetic sounds because they are sounds that would be expected in a situation like a storm.

 Another common type of diegetic sound is music coming from a radio that seems to be playing in the background of a scene.
-In reality, it is most likely that the music wasn’t playing while the scene was being recorded, because usually this is added afterward during the editing process but still, the music is part of what is happening on the scene.
-Actually many diegetic sounds are recorded in a studio by sound engineers to make the sounds even more clear.
+In reality, it is most likely that the music wasn’t playing while the scene was being recorded.
+Usually this is added afterwards during the editing process but still, the music is part of what is happening on the scene.
+Actually, many diegetic sounds are recorded in a studio by sound engineers to make the sounds even more clear.

-All of these types of sounds are a great way for filmmakers to make the worlds that they build feel even more powerful.
-Think of any great movie in history and you will realize how all the sounds play a major role in storytelling.
+All of these types of sounds are a great way for filmmakers to build stronger and realistic scenes.
+Think of any great movie in history, and you will realize how all the sounds play a major role in storytelling.
 Stanley Kubrick, Woody Allen, Francis Ford Coppola, Quentin Tarantino and many more know the importance of music and sounds to not only tell their stories better but also to generate all types of emotions in the audience.
-What would The Godfather be like without its amazing soundtrack or Star Wars without all the galactic sound effects?
+What would The Godfather be like without its amazing soundtrack, or Star Wars without all the galactic sound effects?

 Still, you don’t have to be one of the most important filmmakers in the world to pay attention to sounds.
 Any kind of film, series or video in general, can benefit from adding the right type of sound, from music to sound effects.
 Even more, if it is original and made by artists, two qualities we are highly proud about here at HookSounds, as all of our royalty free music and sound effects are humanly made in-house.
 So if you are working on your next audiovisual content, be sure to have sounds that are equally as powerful as your images, your audience will for sure appreciate it.